Rok holding a can of kvass in Latvia

 Population: 1.9 million (2016)

-- Wandering around the capital Riga, admiring various architecture styles from Gothic cathedrals to world-class Art Nouveau.
+• Admiring various architecture styles from Gothic cathedrals to world-class Art Nouveau in Riga.

-- Salaspils Memorial Complex – raised on the spot where an extended prison and labor correctional camp was operating between 1941 and 1945.
+• Salaspils Memorial Complex – raised on the spot where an extended prison and labor correctional camp operated during WW2.

-Latvia, with its charming capital Riga, some historical palaces and castles is an easy-going accessible destination that I visited in 2016, together with Lithuania and Estonia.
-Perheps the least attractive and known of three Baltic countries, Latvia actually caught my attention mostly with Riga and Rundale Palace.
+Latvia, with its charming capital Riga and several historical palaces and castles, is an easy-going and accessible destination.
+I visited the country in 2016, together with Lithuania and Estonia.
+Perhaps the least attractive and known of three Baltic countries, Latvia caught my attention mostly with Riga and Rundale Palace.
+Exploring Riga became the highlight of my Latvia travel experience, especially its Art Nouveau districts and historic Old Town.

 The most memorable moment for the promotion of Latvia in the international media happened on 23rd August 1989.

-One of the most peaceful political demonstrations united around 2 million Estonians, Latvians and Lithuanians, to form a 675 km long human chain called the Baltic Way, peacefully demanding the independence of their countries from the Soviet Union, as part of the Singing Revolution.
+One of the most peaceful political demonstrations united around two million Estonians, Latvians, and Lithuanians.
+Together, they formed a 675-kilometers long human chain (the Baltic Way), demanding independence from the Soviet Union as part of the Singing Revolution.

 A mix of architectural styles in Riga

-Goddesses, small statues and all kind of decorations adorn more than 750 buildings that are allocated around the city, but the most spectacular open-air gallery of buildings is exhibited on Alberta iela, a street almost entirely created by Art Nouveau genius Mikhail Eisenstein.
-Between 1901 and 1906, Eisenstein designed many atypical, decorative buildings of Riga that still stand well preserved.
+Goddesses, small statues, and many decorations adorn more than 750 buildings across the city.
+The highlight is Alberta iela, an open-air gallery of Art Nouveau buildings designed by Mikhail Eisenstein.
+Between 1901 and 1906, this famous Russian architect designed many atypical, decorative buildings of Riga that still stand well preserved.

-The buildings are decorated with sculptures, balconies, columns and other elements, characteristic to this style, as well as decorative elements of romantic nationalism common to northern Europe at the time.
+The buildings feature sculptures, balconies, columns, and other elements typical of this style.
+They also include decorative details of romantic nationalism common in Northern Europe at the time.
 Detailed ornaments and an asymmetric design take inspiration from nature in making the lines of the facades.

 The phenomenon of Narvesen stores

-Whenever I wanted to buy something in downtown Riga, I walked into one of the Narvesen stores – Norwegian chain of newsagents and convenience stores that is located on almost every corner in Riga.
-I haven’t seen such a great concentration of stores under the same brand, offering the same products, since Honolulu or Oslo.
+Whenever I wanted to buy something in downtown Riga, I walked into one of the Narvesen stores.
+This Norwegian chain of newsagents and convenience stores is located on almost every corner in the capital city.
+I had not seen such a concentration of identical brand stores offering the same products since Honolulu or Oslo.

 It appears that the strategy of placing stores in such close proximity to one another is primarily focused on reducing competition rather than addressing the actual needs of customers.

 I bought a cold can of kvass and ice cream.
 Kvass is a fermented cereal-based low alcoholic beverage, whose main ingredients are bread, flour, yeast and water.
-It is popular in Russia, Ukraine, Belarus, Poland and the Baltic states, where street vendors are a common sight in cities.
+It is popular in Russia, Ukraine, Belarus, Poland, and the Baltic states, where street vendors are common in cities.

-In general, the prices are accessible, much lower than in Western Europe, suitable for the local standard of living and salaries.
+In general, Latvian prices are accessible, much lower than in Western Europe, suitable for the local standard of living.
 Staying in hotels, eating in restaurants and car rental do not affect my budget too much.

-My favorite building in the old town is the House of the Black Heads, featuring various architectural styles and artistic trends hidden behind the opulent façade.
-The Latvian capital’s most magnificent edifice preserves both, the unique historical heritage of the legendary Blackheads Brotherhood and the history of Riga.
+My favorite building in Riga’s Old Town was the House of the Black Heads.
+It features various architectural styles and artistic trends hidden behind the opulent façade.
+The Latvian capital’s most magnificent building preserves the heritage of the Blackheads Brotherhood and the history of Riga.

-Unveiled in 1935, 42 meters tall Freedom Monument made of granite and copper, has been Riga’s central landmark for almost a century.
-A beautiful girl holding three stars aloft, represents the unity of Latvia’s historical regions and symbolizes how hard Latvians have struggled for their country’s independence.
+Unveiled in 1935, the 42-meter-tall Freedom Monument of granite and copper has been Riga’s central landmark for decades.
+A beautiful woman holding three stars symbolizes the unity of Latvia’s regions and the struggle for national independence.

 During the Soviet occupation, any gathering at the Freedom Monument was strictly forbidden.
-After independence, in the nineties, people started to congregate here to honor the establishment of their new born country, War of Independence, occupation and repression.
+After independence in the 1990s, people started to gather here to honor statehood, the War of Independence, occupation, and repression.

 Rundale Palace – Baltic Versailles

-Many impressive rooms showcase an array of 18th-century furniture, interior accessories, and artistic works.
+Several impressive rooms showcase an array of 18th century furniture, interior accessories, and artistic works.

 Salaspils Memorial Ensemble